 Big opportunities aren’t just for those peddling their pens in the big smoke.
-Young writers from across Australia can take part in Toolkits – a series of intensive, craft-specific online writing programs.
+Young writers from across Australia can apply for Toolkits – a series of intensive, craft-specific online writing programs.

 Toolkits is a rigorous 12-week program for writers aged 30 and under to develop their skills in a unique and exciting online environment.
 Each program includes one-on-one mentoring and feedback from an established writer, specialised presentations from guest artists and the opportunity to network with other young people working in the same literary form.

-Learn from some of the best working writers in the country as Express Media presents Toolkits Live with guest artists Omar Musa, Tony Birch, Evelyn Araluen, Bella Li, and Elena Gomez,.
-Join participants in these livestreamed, online sessions and take part in the conversation as these five incredible writers share their specialised interests and writing practice.
+Learn from some of the best working writers in the country as Express Media presents Toolkits Live.
+This year our guest artists include Claire G. Coleman, Mirandi Riwoe, Royce Kurmelovs and Fiona Wright.
+Join participants in these livestreamed, online sessions and take part in the conversation as these three incredible writers share their specialised interests and writing practice.
+Our past guest artists included Omar Musa, Tony Birch, Evelyn Araluen, Bella Li and Elena Gomez.

 Applications to Toolkits are open to all young writers, including high school students, regardless of level of written experience.
 Young people living in outer-metropolitan, regional and remote areas of Australia are encouraged to apply.

-All you need is motivation and internet connection, so don’t miss out on this exciting opportunity to refine your craft and be mentored by some of Australia’s best literary talent.
+The only other things you’ll need are motivation and internet connection, so don’t miss out on this exciting opportunity to refine your craft and be mentored by some of Australia’s best literary talent.

 Applications for Toolkits: Fiction and Toolkits: Nonfiction are now closed, but stay tuned for announcements of Toolkits: Poetry in the later half of the year.

 Tune into Toolkits: Live to see catch up on last years guest artist talks, and stay tuned for 2018 action.